mertyGit/owig/README.md

+# Not updated anymore
+This program is, and will, not be updated.
+Due to concerns of people getting banned using simular programs, I don't think it is wise to use.
+Therefore, this is here just for archiving / inspiration.
+The basic mechanisms can still be used for a lot of other games or even writing bots...

 # owig
 Overwatch Information Grabber
 This program runs alongside your Overwatch game and get statistics and other information by grabbing screen on certain intervals and deciphering it.